List of Kamen Rider 555 characters: Orphnochs

-Orphnochs (オルフェノク, Orufenoku) (Note: The term "Orphnoch" is derived from a combination of Orpheus and Enoch's names.) are humans reborn as gray animal or plant-themed zombie-like monsters who were meant to be the next stage in human evolution.
+Orphnochs (オルフェノク, Orufenoku) (Note: The term "Orphnoch" is derived from a combination of Orpheus and Enoch's names.) are humans reborn as grey animal or plant-themed zombie-like monsters who were meant to be the next stage in human evolution.
 Two types seen throughout the series are "original" Orphnochs, dead humans who are subsequently resurrected as monsters, and "sired" Orphnochs, humans who survive being attacked by an Orphnoch similarly to vampires and werewolves, though they are weaker than originals.
 While both types are capable of switching between their human and Orphnoch forms, they suffer from a genetic flaw that causes them to eventually and inevitably disintegrate due to the human body being unable to withstand such a rapid evolution, with the use of Rider Gears accelerating the process.
 Additionally, there exists a third type called "evolved" Orphnochs, who are genetically perfect and significantly more powerful, but lack the ability to turn back into their human forms and can only reach this stage with assistance from the Arch Orphnoch.

 All Orphnochs share superhuman abilities and senses as well as the ability to produce tendrils capable of killing humans or converting them into more Orphnochs.
 Furthermore, they are capable of withstanding conventional firearms, with some capable of withstanding attacks by Rider Gear users.

 In an alternate timeline depicted in the film Kamen Rider 555: Paradise Lost, Orphnochs were able to retain the use of their human forms while adapting away the genetic flaw that shortened their life spans after overthrowing humanity as the dominant species on Earth.